Angela-Qii/lifesavers/README.md

 The Challenge

-Inconsistent tracking and documentation make it difficult for patients to communicate effectively with healthcare providers.
+-Inconsistent tracking and documentation make it difficult for patients to communicate effectively with healthcare providers.

-A lack of comprehensive tracking solutions tailored specifically for psoriasis.
+-A lack of comprehensive tracking solutions tailored specifically for psoriasis.

-Inadequate patient education on gender-specific psoriasis symptoms.
+-Inadequate patient education on gender-specific psoriasis symptoms.

-Limited availability of tracking apps with preferred features and aesthetics.
+-Limited availability of tracking apps with preferred features and aesthetics.

 Why This Matters

-Psoriasis is a systemic disease linked to serious comorbidities such as cardiovascular disease, arthritis, and depression.
+-Psoriasis is a systemic disease linked to serious comorbidities such as cardiovascular disease, arthritis, and depression.
 Effective tracking solutions can:

-Improve treatment adherence.
+-Improve treatment adherence.

-Enable better symptom management.
+-Enable better symptom management.

-Enhance communication with healthcare professionals.
+-Enhance communication with healthcare professionals.

-Lead to more personalized and effective care plans.
+-Lead to more personalized and effective care plans.

-Improve quality of life and reduce healthcare costs.
+-Improve quality of life and reduce healthcare costs.

 Key Features

-Comprehensive Symptom Tracking: Log daily symptoms, flare-ups, and severity levels.
+-Comprehensive Symptom Tracking: Log daily symptoms, flare-ups, and severity levels.

-Trigger Identification: Identify environmental, dietary, or lifestyle factors that exacerbate psoriasis.
+-Trigger Identification: Identify environmental, dietary, or lifestyle factors that exacerbate psoriasis.

-Medication & Treatment Scheduling: Set reminders and track adherence to prescribed treatments.
+-Medication & Treatment Scheduling: Set reminders and track adherence to prescribed treatments.

-Personalized Insights & Reports: Generate visual data trends for better communication with healthcare providers.
+-Personalized Insights & Reports: Generate visual data trends for better communication with healthcare providers.

-Educational Resources: Provide information on gender-specific differences in psoriasis symptoms and treatment responses.
+-Educational Resources: Provide information on gender-specific differences in psoriasis symptoms and treatment responses.

 User Needs

-A specialized tracking tool that goes beyond general health apps.
+-A specialized tracking tool that goes beyond general health apps.

-A customizable interface that accommodates individual preferences.
+-A customizable interface that accommodates individual preferences.

-A solution that prevents reliance on inefficient or incomplete tracking methods.
+-A solution that prevents reliance on inefficient or incomplete tracking methods.

-Increased awareness and education on psoriasis, particularly its gender-specific aspects.
+-Increased awareness and education on psoriasis, particularly its gender-specific aspects.

 Challenges & Considerations

-Target Audience: The primary user base consists of individuals already diagnosed with psoriasis or other chronic conditions who are inclined to use tracking apps.
+-Target Audience: The primary user base consists of individuals already diagnosed with psoriasis or other chronic conditions who are inclined to use tracking apps.

-Adoption Barriers: Encouraging non-tech-savvy individuals to consistently use the app for long-term tracking.
+-Adoption Barriers: Encouraging non-tech-savvy individuals to consistently use the app for long-term tracking.

-Privacy & Security: Ensuring secure data storage and user confidentiality.
+-Privacy & Security: Ensuring secure data storage and user confidentiality.

 Goals & Impact